Easy Pasta Salad Recipes You'll Be Making All Summer Long

 Recipe: Fresh Pesto Pasta Salad

 This Italian-inspired salad uses basic ingredients and is easy to prepare.
-Rather than have you combine all the pesto ingredients in a food processor, you simply bring them together in the bowl: the texture and taste of the toasted pine nuts is incredible.
+Rather than combining all the pesto ingredients in a food processor, you simply bring them together in the bowl.
 For more depth, you can add in a few tablespoons of store-bought pesto to bring out the flavors of the fresh basil, Parmesan cheese, and toasted pine nuts.
 Otherwise, this light salad is the perfect summer dish.
 Garnish it with mixed baby greens, and grape tomatoes or small, pear-shaped tomatoes.
 Then enjoy the Italian flavors of this quick-fix salad.